 "As a person with disability, and having been the Disability Discrimination Commissioner for eight and a half years, I know the importance of telling compelling stories about disability when engaging with the community."

 Graeme Innes AM

-Attitude Foundation is focussing on how people with a disability are portrayed in the media and how we can ensure that there are more realistic inclusions of people with a disability in media.
+Attitude Foundation is focussing on how people with disability are portrayed in the media and how we can ensure that there are more realistic inclusions of people with disability in media.
 We want to get away from the unrealistic existing community views of people with disabilities.

 Why is this necessary?

 Doesn’t the media already include people with disability?

 Aren’t television programs already featuring disabled characters, presenters or about disability topics?